 The Winter 2019 Course on the subject of moral and political philosophy was taken by Dr. Nadine Elzein, a lecturer at University College Oxford, who has previously held posts at King’s College London, Southampton, Wadham College Oxford, and University College London.
 Here is the course overview.

-Over the course of ten weeks, we will examine some core ideas about the nature of morality, our motivations for complying with moral demands, and the place of values within the world.
-We will then examine some core ideas in political theory, looking at the foundations of political authority, the nature of freedom, property rights and distributive justice.
+Over the course of ten weeks, the class examined some core ideas about the nature of morality, our motivations for complying with moral demands, and the place of values within the world.

 1) Egoism & Altruism (Hobbes, Hume, Williams, Nagel).